 Landon Donovan helped lead the Americans out of the first round at the Summer Olympics.
 From there, he began his Major League Soccer (MLS) career, joining the San Jose Earthquakes.
 He led national team to the quarterfinals in the 2002 World Cup.
 Just as he had done with the Earthquakes, he led the Galaxy on a title run in 2005.
-In all, his MLS success is virtually unmatched.
+Donovan retired from professional soccer in 2014.

 Landon Timothy Donovan was born on March 4, 1982 in Ontario, California.
 Donovan and his siblings, twin sister Tristan and older brother Josh, were raised primarily by their mother, Donna.
 Their father, Tim, played semi-pro hockey.

 Donovan was a natural athlete.
 At the age of 5, he began playing soccer competitively.
 By the time he entered Redlands East Valley High School he was also an accomplished gymnast, but soccer was where he truly excelled.
 As a sophomore he collected 17 goals, paving the way for league MVP honors.
 The next year, he scored 16 times.
 His scoring prowess caught the attention of a larger audience and, in his senior year of high school, Donovan joined the U.S. national soccer program.

 With a new set of coaches and teammates, Donovan made his international debut with the Under-17 squad.
 If there was an adjustment period for the young player, it was brief.
 He tallied 12 goals that first year, and led the club to a fourth-place finish at the 1999 FIFA U-17 Youth World Championship in New Zealand.
 During the course of his career, Donovan collected 35 goals and recorded 16 assists for the U-17 team.